 Writing Notebook: This is your chance to write outside the essay format.
 The assignments include responses to texts/materials used in class and creations of your own.
-Each entry should be typed, double-spaced, (about 250 words).
-Include date and title.
+Each entry should be typed, dated, and about 300 words long.

 Quizzes: These are not always announced beforehand.
-Be prepared.
+Be prepared!